harsha-0907/crawlers/README.md

 3. Modules must be dependent on the runner.py.
 (So as to avoid problems with ModuleNotFound Errors)\
 4. Need to fetch all the urls by scraping the wesbite.
 Any filters or features should be added in runner.py(Crawler must crawl all the sites)

-## Version-1.1
+## Version 1.1
-1. Ability to prevent the crawler from accessing the dis-allowed urls.
+1. Ability to prevent the crawler from accessing the dis-allowed urls.\
-2. Ability to change the user agent according to the information present in the robots.txt (intelligent mode)
+2. Ability to change the user agent according to the information present in the robots.txt (intelligent mode)\
-3. Should be able to add custom timeouts to the crawler to avoid being blocked.
+3. Should be able to add custom timeouts to the crawler to avoid being blocked.\
-4. Treating urls like objects so that further operations can be added
+4. Treating urls like objects so that further operations can be added\

+## Version 1.2
+1. Ability to parse the documents & index the pages
+2. Perform searches on the website to obtain usefule information just like Google
+3. Ability to store the data for dynamic retrieval & querying